 The Brown Act allows a legislative body to convene a "closed session" during a meeting in order to meet privately with its advisors on specifically enumerated topics.
 Sometimes people refer to closed sessions as "executive sessions," which is a holdover term from the statute's early days.
-Examples of business that may be conducted in closed session include personnel evaluations, threats to public safety, labor negotiations, pending litigation, real estate negotiations, and consideration of a response to an audit report. §§ 54956.8, 54956.9, 54957, 54957.6, 54957.75.
+Examples of business that may be conducted in closed session include personnel actions and evaluations, threats to public safety, labor negotiations, pending litigation, real estate negotiations and consideration of a response to an audit report. §§ 54956.8, 54956.9, 54957, 54957.6, 54957.75.
 Political sensitivity of an item is not a lawful reason for a closed session discussion.

 The Brown Act requires that closed session business be described on the public agenda.
-Moreover, there is a "bonus" of sorts for using prescribed language to describe closed sessions in that legal challenges to the adequacy of the description are precluded. § 54954.5.
-This so-called "safe harbor" encourages many local agencies to use a very similar agenda format, especially in light of a California Court of Appeal ruling that a local agency substantially complied with the Brown Act's requirement to describe closed session agenda items despite the fact that the notice referred to the wrong subsection of section 54956.9.
+Moreover, there is a "safe harbor" for using prescribed language to describe closed sessions in that legal challenges to the adequacy of the description are precluded when such language is used. § 54954.5.
+This so-called "safe harbor" encourages many local agencies to use a very similar agenda format, especially in light of a California Court of Appeal ruling that a local agency substantially complied with the Brown Act's requirement to describe closed session agenda items even though the notice referred to the wrong subsection of Section 54956.9.
 Castaic Lake Water Agency v.
 Newhall County Water District, 238 Cal.App.
-4th

-1196 (2015).
+4th 1196 (2015).
 Audio recording of closed sessions is not required unless a court orders such recording after finding a closed session violation. § 54960.